- Visual Meteor Showers List (table)

 Finding out which meteor showers are active each month can be a challenge.
 Some published lists haven’t been updated for over 20 years and don’t take into account more recent and more accurate video observations.
 Some more recent lists go too far and extend the activity dates of meteor showers to those detectable using video methods but well beyond those during which the meteor shower will be evident visually.

-The list is largely based on the 2014 revision of the International Meteor Organization’s (IMO’s) Working List of Visual Meteor Showers, which itself is based on “A Comprehensive List of Meteor Showers Obtained from 10 Years of Observations with the IMO Video Meteor Network” by Sirko Molau and Jurgen Rendtel.
+The list on this page is based on the International Meteor Organization’s (IMO’s) Working List of Visual Meteor Showers, which itself is based on “A Comprehensive List of Meteor Showers Obtained from 10 Years of Observations with the IMO Video Meteor Network” by Sirko Molau and Jurgen Rendtel.
 Amendments continue to be made using reliable data to ensure the information remains as fully up-to-date as possible, since as we have discovered in the last two decades, meteor showers are not fixed things, but are constantly changing, some faster than others.
-The details presented here take into account the latest updates presented in the 2017 IMO Meteor Shower Calendar .

 SPA observers are encouraged to cover these showers because they are known to be genuinely active at the present time, and they produce visually-detectable rates.